 There are two major attractions awaiting you on Batuu.
 (Although it could be argued that the entire land is, in itself, an attraction.)

 Millennium Falcon: Smuggler’s Run— Walking down a path just beyond the marketplace of Black Spire Outpost, visitors may be startled when they first catch a glimpse of the Millennium Falcon.
 The full-scale starship, perched some 30 feet in the air and spanning over 100 feet, is breathtaking.
-Part of our cultural currency, it has only existed in the abstract until now.
+Part of our cultural currency, it only existed in the abstract until Galaxy’s Edge.

 Not only do you get to see Han Solo’s legendary bucket of bolts, you get to pilot it.
 And by “pilot it,” we don’t mean that you’ll passively ride along on a pre-ordained journey.
 We mean that you'll, well, pilot the ship and actually control the experience.

 Using highly sophisticated technology, including powerful gaming engines, Disney has designed an interactive motion simulator attraction.
 Guests enter the cockpit of the Millennium Falcon in groups of six consisting of two pilots, two gunners, and two engineers.
 With a gazillion buttons, levers, thrusters, and other gizmos at their disposal, they can make like Han Solo and Chewbacca.
 When the ride begins, the ship responds, in real time, to the actions of the crew.
 No two rides are ever the same.

 Does the Falcon need to abruptly bank left to avoid crashing into another ship?
 The pilots had better bank left.
 Are enemies attacking the ship?
 The gunners need to return fire.
 Is the Falcon losing power because its shields have been breached?
 It’s up to the engineers to restore the systems.